BushraYusufkhan/Project-Module/README.md

 ```
 ## Commands used for the phylogenetic tree:
 ### Extracting genes from Genbank files
+For phylogenetic tree analysis: the goal was to extract the genes and align each gene separately and then later use for the tree analysis.
 Below is a Python script that you can use to extract genes from Genbank files, make sure to make changes to the script according to your needs.
 And Biopython should also be installed in your system.
 ```
 import os